-The appliance shall be stored so as to prevent mechanical damage and in a well-ventilated room without continuously operating ignition sources (e.g. open flames, an operating gas appliance, or an operating electric heater).
-The room size shall be as specified in the General safety precaution.
+The appliance shall be stored in a room without continuously operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater).

-Opening the unit (see "6.2 Opening the unit" [▶ 28])
+Opening the unit (see "6.2 Opening the unit" [▶ 29])

 Do NOT leave the unit unattended when the service cover is removed.